 Paying special attention to everything from their fabrics and factories to the bio-degradable and recyclable packaging they deliver in.
-This is a modern, sustainable brand top to bottom.
+This is a modern, sustainable menswear brand, top to bottom.

-Their factory partners in Portugal align with their passion for outstanding quality menswear without compromising their workers and Form & Thread are transparent on all costs.
-That way you know exactly what you are paying for and how they remove the typical industry markups.
+Their factory partners in Portugal align with their passion for outstanding quality menswear without compromising their workers.
+Form & Thread are transparent on all costs.
+That way you know exactly what you are paying removing typical industry markups.

-This enterprise is about providing employment and pathways to employment in areas decimated by the decline of British textile manufacturing.
-By partnering with factories in six deprived areas they fill capacity through quieter periods creating a virtuous circle of rising volumes, rising efficiency and rising employment.
+This enterprise provides employment and pathways to employment in areas decimated by the decline of British textile manufacturing.
+They partner with factories in six deprived areas and fill capacity through quieter periods.
+This creates a virtuous circle of rising volumes, rising efficiency and rising employment.

-For the consumer, you get affordable menswear from a brand obsessed with excellent fit, function, material and make.
-The products are iterations not redesigns of classic daily pieces made through a local supply chain.
+Obsessed with excellent fit, function, material and make.
+Community Clothing products are classic style iterations, not redesigns and made through a local supply chain.
 What’s not to like.

 This is a British menswear brand, born from the repurposing of unwanted fabrics, hence the name.
 Originally it was using excess material from Savile Row and Jermyn Street shirtmakers to craft underwear.

-The brand has grown from a market stall to multiple stores and now sells a range of wardrobe staples.
-Remaining true to their original concept the collections include Italian designer surplus cord within their suiting and surplus cashmere is woven for winter knits.
+The brand has grown from a market stall to multiple stores and now sells a range of sustainable menswear staples and Sirplus are still true to that original concept.
+The surplus cord from Italian designers is used in suits while overstock cashmere is woven into winter knits.

-Finisterre creates functional and sustainable brands for those that share a love of the sea.
-The brand was founded by surfers, for surfers.
+Finisterre creates functional and sustainable menswear for those that share a love of the sea because it was founded for surfers, by surfers.

-Since they launched back in 2003 the customer base and product range have expanded.
-But, they remain true to that original ethos of crafting innovative products that are built to last.
+Since they launched back in 2003 the customer base and product range have expanded, but, Finisterre remains true to that original ethos.
+They craft innovative products with longevity.

 Operating from a clifftop workshop in St Agnes, this is a British brand doing great things.

 Having spent 15 years designing for other brands, the team behind Uniform Standard launched in 2018 from their East London studio.
-Since launch, they have been committed to a sustainable approach to product development, which includes using European recycled components to enhance their designs.
+The brand since launch has been committed to a sustainable approach to product development.
+This includes using European recycled components to enhance their designs.

-The recycled materials used in the outsoles, footbeds and insoles are partnered with premium Italian leather for a holistic, sustainable trainer.
-Delivered in plastic-free packaging they even lessen environmental impact by working with DHL to create a carbon-neutral delivery footprint.
+The trainer’s outsoles, footbeds and insoles, are constructed with recycled materials.
+These are then partnered with premium Italian leather for a holistic, sustainable shoe.
+Delivered in plastic-free packaging they even lessening environmental impact by working with DHL to create a carbon-neutral delivery footprint.

 With multiple designs to choose from, these men’s trainers are durable and well-made.
 If cared for post-purchase, these will be robust enough to last year after year.

-Founded by a band of surfers and climbers, they relied heavily on their clothing to be as durable and functional as possible.
-This idealogy is a core focus of the brand they created.
+A band of surfers and climbers founded Patagonia.
+This group had relied heavily on clothing to be durable and functional and this idealogy became a founding pillar for the brand they created.
 Prioritising durability means consuming less energy, wasting less water and creating less landfill.
-So, everything Patagonia makes is 100% guaranteed and they will repair, replace or refund anything that is not up to their high standard.
+Patagonia makes everything with a 100% guarantee, which means they will repair, replace or refund anything that is not up to their high standard.

-Patagonia knows everything they make impacts the planet.
-That’s why they have built robust environmental and animal welfare programs as well as being fully transparent regarding their supply chain.
-That ensures you know where and how the products you buy are made and skilled workers are manufacturing within safe, fair, legal and humane working conditions
+Patagonia knows everything they make impacts the planet and that is why they have built robust environmental and animal welfare programs as well as being fully transparent regarding their supply chain.
+Skilled workers manufacture all products within safe, fair, legal and humane working conditions

 An innovative menswear brand, WAHTS merges luxury menswear with contemporary sportswear.
-The result is comfortable men’s fashion that is interchangeable no matter the occasion.
+As a result, their comfortable men’s fashion is interchangeable no matter the occasion.

-They source the finest materials and partner with the most ethical factories across the world to create every product.
-Every factory is audited to ensure they meet exacting standards with a score of 90 out of 100 needed before any working agreement is reached.
+The brand sources the finest materials and only partner with the most ethical factories across the world to create every product.
+A working agreement is only reached once a factory hits an audited score of 90 out of 100.

 Steering away from trends, the brand manufacturers timeless pieces that they want you to wear for years to come.
 But, the concept only works thanks to skilled workers using premium fabrics like their Grade A cashmere.